khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 `response_model` receives the same type you would declare for a Pydantic model field, so, it can be a Pydantic model, but it can also be, e.g. a `list` of Pydantic models, like `List[Item]`.

-FastAPI will use this `response_model` to do all the data documentation, validation, etc. and also to **convert and filter the output data** to its type declaration.
+ReadyAPI will use this `response_model` to do all the data documentation, validation, etc. and also to **convert and filter the output data** to its type declaration.

 !!! tip
     If you have strict type checks in your editor, mypy, etc, you can declare the function return type as `Any`.

     That way you tell the editor that you are intentionally returning anything.
-But FastAPI will still do the data documentation, validation, filtering, etc. with the `response_model`.
+But ReadyAPI will still do the data documentation, validation, filtering, etc. with the `response_model`.

 ### `response_model` Priority

-If you declare both a return type and a `response_model`, the `response_model` will take priority and be used by FastAPI.
+If you declare both a return type and a `response_model`, the `response_model` will take priority and be used by ReadyAPI.

 This way you can add correct type annotations to your functions even when you are returning a type different than the response model, to be used by the editor and tools like mypy.
-And still you can have FastAPI do the data validation, documentation, etc. using the `response_model`.
+And still you can have ReadyAPI do the data validation, documentation, etc. using the `response_model`.

 You can also use `response_model=None` to disable creating a response model for that *path operation*, you might need to do it if you are adding type annotations for things that are not valid Pydantic fields, you will see an example of that in one of the sections below.